TianxingWu/OpenVHead/README.md

 The Kizuna AI 3D model (Model 2) is converted from the PMX model offered by Tomitake on Kizuna AI's [official website](https://kizunaai.com/) &copy;KizunaAI .
 It is only used as a demo for research in this project.
 Further information about the term of use of this model should be referred to the original site [here](https://kizunaai.com/download/).

-I would also like to thank my friend [@Arsennnic](https://github.com/Arsennnic) for his support and precious advices.

 ## 7. What's Next
 - [x] New blinking function
 - [ ] Gaze tracking